Hit enter to search or ESC to close

 What brings me to work each day is the opportunity to make a difference in children’s lives, especially those who may be struggling or need extra support.
 I am passionate about advocating for every child and ensuring they feel seen, valued and supported.
 I also really enjoy mentoring students and fellow kaiako, supporting others to grow in confidence and capability within their roles.

-Our outdoor areas are tailored to each age and stage of learning and development, they offer a range of equipment and resources which promote active exploration, thinking and reasoning along with turn-taking, experimentation, challenges and fun as they learn what their bodies are capable of.
+Outdoor areas are tailored to each age and stage, offering a range of equipment and resources that help children learn through active exploration, thinking, and reasoning.
+It's also a space for taking turns, experimenting, facing challenges, and having fun as they learn what their bodies are capable of.

-Teachers do regular baking with the children, which provides opportunities for them to engage and learn a range of food preparations skills and fine motor movements such as pouring, sifting, spooning.
-It is a great hands-on sensory experience for children to develop independence through self-help skills, practice simple maths as they measure and count quantities.
+Teachers do regular baking with the children, which provides opportunities for them to engage and learn a range of food preparation skills and processes.
+They also learn fine motor movements such as pouring, sifting, and spooning.
+It is a great hands-on sensory experience that helps children develop independence through self-help skills and practise simple maths as they measure and count quantities.

-Our centre has vegetable gardens and fruit trees.
+Our centre for childcare in Whangarei has vegetable gardens and fruit trees.
 These gardens help tamariki learn through hands-on activities, encourage them to work together to plant and harvest, and teach them where food comes from.
 They also help children develop a love for nature and care for the environment.

 We also proudly operate our own Busy Bees centre van, allowing us to help support our centre whānau who require assistance with transport to and from the centre.
 We also utilise this awesome resource for excursions out and about in our local community, which are always fantastic learning opportunities!